The Best Way to Sign Email, if You Want a Fast Response

 Boomerang's findings piggyback off of a 2010 study where a sample of college students received two emails asking for advice, one with an expression of gratitude and one without.
 The results, published in the Journal of Personality and Social Psychology, found that the students were more than twice as likely to respond to the email that included a thank you.

-No matter what you’re emailing about, a little gratefulness seems to go a long way.
-(That sounds like something we've heard before!)
+No matter what you’re emailing about, a little genuine gratitude seems to go a long way.
+(No surprises there!)